model_signing.manifest

 Each serialization type results in different types for the items in the

 manifest.
-This method parses the name
+This method parses the name of the item according to the

 serialization type to create the proper manifest item.